sgjava/java-u8g2/README.md

 * Builds the native source tar for the current platform.
 * Built native library is stored in a platform specific jar.
 This gets attached to the Maven project as a platform specific jar file.
-* Build code on target platform with a little as 256 MB, no cross compiling required.
+* Build code on target platform with aa little as 256 MB, no cross compiling required.
 * Java code follows C API, so if you used U8g2 in C, C++ or even NodeMcu with Lua it will immediately be familar.
 No goofy Java wrapper with a totally different API.